4 clever ways to attract more lunch customers

 If you’re here in New York, it’s likely to be brunch.
 Perhaps it’s simply psychological—people will take the two hours to leisurely eat a plate of crepes and potatoes because they don’t have to go-go-go for a change.

 So why not offer brunch for lunch?

-Use this event to promote that your restaurant is work-friendly.
-Free Wi-Fi.
-A quiet environment.
-Unlimited free coffee from [slow time] to [slow time].
-You get the idea.
+- Use this event to promote that your restaurant is work-friendly.

 You’re not going to be able to convince someone’s Tuesday brain that she should suddenly eat in a restaurant every day, so share how she can continue to work even as she enjoys the delicious brunch foods she loves.

 People are creatures of habit; once they get used to the idea of Brunch for Lunch, they’ll be watching your social media to see when the next one is coming up.
 They’ll share it with their friends—the ones nearby that they brunch with, most likely!—and then you’ve got a distinguishing way to separate your restaurant from all the other lunch options.

 4. Offer quick-pay and easy carry-out

 One of the most frustrating things about dining-in at lunchtime is the last step: Waiting for the check and/or waiting for a box to wrap leftovers.

 We’ve all been there.
 You have to get back to home, work, school, wherever, and suddenly the waitress has disappeared.
 You’re sitting there maniacally tapping your thigh and craning your neck, begging someone to notice your plight, but no one is around.